polsys/ennemi/docs/support.md

 # Future development

-`ennemi` has been developed as part of a fixed-period project (civilian service of the primary author at INAR).
+`ennemi` has been developed as part of a fixed-term project (civilian service of the primary author at INAR).
 With version 1.0.0, all originally envisioned major features are complete.
+Version 1.1.0 still added some useful new features.

 Future development consists of three categories: